Albert Pinhasov: Biography

+Academic career

 From 2002 to 2004, Pinhasov carried out postdoctoral research at Johnson & Johnson Pharmaceutical Research and Development (Spring House, Pennsylvania, United States), where under the guidance of Dr. Douglas Brenneman he was engaged in the development of drugs for the treatment of neurodegenerative diseases.

 In 2005, Pinhasov joined the Department of Molecular Biology at Ariel University (formerly the College of Judea and Samaria) as an assistant professor.
 He was Head of the department from 2008 to 2014.

-In 2014, Pinhasov was appointed the Vice-President and Dean of Research & Development at Ariel University, holding this position until 2020.
+In 2014, Pinhasov was appointed Vice-President and Dean of Research & Development at Ariel University, holding this position until 2020.
 In 2020 the Senate of Ariel University elected Professor Pinhasov as the Rector of Ariel University, succeeding Professor Michael Zinigrad, who held this office for 12 years.

-In September 2023, in recognition of his remarkable contributions to enhancing academic ties between Israel and Kazakhstan, the Senate of Astana Medical University (AMU) awarded Prof. Albert Pinhasov the distinguished title of honorary professor.
+In September 2023, in recognition of his contribution to academic ties between Israel and Kazakhstan, the Senate of Astana Medical University (AMU) awarded Prof. Albert Pinhasov the title of honorary professor.

 Prof. Albert Pinhasov, Rector of Ariel University, receiving an honorary award from Brno University of Technology for his significant contributions to Czech-Israeli cooperation in higher education, research, and technology transfer.

-In September 2024, Professor Pinhasov received an Honorary Acknowledgment from Brno University of Technology in the Czech Republic during its 125th-anniversary celebrations.
-The award recognized his exceptional support of scientific and educational cooperation between Brno University of Technology and Ariel University, as well as his extraordinary achievements contributing to the development of Czech-Israeli cooperation in the field of higher education, research, and technology transfer.
+In September 2024, during its 125th-anniversary celebrations, Brno University of Technology in the Czech Republic recognized Pinhasov for his support of scientific and educational cooperation between the university and Ariel University, as well as Czech–Israeli cooperation in higher education, research and technology transfer.

+On 16 July 2025, Pinhasov was awarded the title of honorary professor by Poltava V. G. Korolenko National Pedagogical University in Ukraine.

 Research activity

 Pinhasov is a researcher at the Department of Molecular Biology and Dr. Miriam and Sheldon G. Adelson School of Medicine.

-His research focuses on the understanding of the molecular mechanisms of mental disorders and the relationship between the development of psychiatric deviations and stress sensitivity.
+His research focuses on the molecular mechanisms of mental disorders and the relationship between psychiatric deviations and stress sensitivity.

 His laboratory group has developed a selectively bred mouse model with strong features of dominance and submissiveness.
 These mice respectively exhibit manic-like and depression-like behavior with different responses to psychotropic agents and environmental stimuli, demonstrating differential sensitivity to stress.
 His group showed that inherited susceptibility to stress is linked to gradual development of chronic inflammation, wide-spectrum metabolic alterations, brain neurotransmission deterioration, electrical activity accompanied behavioral disturbances in emotional and cognitive domains, and reduced life expectancy.
 The Dominant-Submissive mouse model has been shown to be a successful and unique tool for studying the mechanisms of aging related cognitive impairments, mental disorders, and their effects on the entire organism.

-Publications
+Published works

-Pinhasov has over 65 peer-reviewed scientific articles, including the following notable publications:
+Pinhasov is the author or co-author of more than 150 peer-reviewed scientific publications including the following notable publications: